Potato Tree

 Maintenance

 Drought tolerance is high, does not require any supplemental water once established.
 Primarily recommended for natural landscapes and habitat restorations.
-Native habitat: can be found in a variety of habitats, including riparian zones, dry forests, and moist forests.
-It often grows in disturbed areas, such as roadsides, fields, It is a pioneer species quickly colonizing forest gaps caused by treefall, and is able to grow on degraded sites prior to other vegetation.
+It is a pioneer species quickly colonizing forest gaps caused by treefall, and is able to grow on degraded sites prior to other vegetation.
 Needs lot of room spread in the landscape.
 WARNING: the leaves, stems and roots contain various alkaloids and are poisonous to humans, causing headache, cramps, and nausea.
-Propagation: can be grown from seed but also spreads into clumping mounds as adventitious shoots arise from the roots
+Native habitat: variable, including riparian zones, dry forests, and moist forests.
+It often grows in disturbed areas, such as roadsides, fields,

-Potatotree is a fast-growing evergreen shrub or small tree, The crown is flat-topped and spreading.
+Blooms January-December.
+A fast-growing evergreen shrub or small tree, The crown is flat-topped and spreading.
 The wood is soft and brittle, The bark is greyish-brown, and smooth, becoming rough with age and bearing many wart-like projections.
 The leaves are oval to elliptical.
-All parts of the plant are cover in dense hairs.
+All parts of the plant are covered in dense hairs and release an odor similar to tar when rubbed.
 White flowers are arranged in flat-toped clusters.
 The fruit is a small, yellow berry with many seeds.
 Broken roots smell like cooked potatoes.
-Leaves and stems release an odor similar to tar when rubbed.

 Previous Scientific Name(s): Solanum erianthum var. adulterinum, Solanum verbascifolium